Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Introduction

-We call differential forms on a hyperk\"ahler manifold which are simultaneously of $(1,1)$ type with respect to every one of its 2-sphere's worth of complex structures \textit{hyper $(1,1)$ forms}.
-In four dimensions, the condition that a form be of hyper $(1,1)$ type is equivalent to it being anti-self-dual.
-The study of closed such forms plays a central role in our investigations.
+In \textbf{section~\ref{sec:Hyp-1,1}} we study the general properties of \emph{closed} hyper \mbox{$(1,1)$} forms on hyperk\"ahler manifolds and of their K\"ahler potentials.
 By the local $\partial\bar{\partial}$\pt-\hp lemma, closed hyper $(1,1)$ forms can be locally derived from a potential in each hyperk\"ahler complex structure.
 We call such potentials \textit{hyperpotentials} with respect to the corresponding complex structure.
+This notion plays a prominent role in our investigations.
+A set of five criterions for a local function to be a hyperpotential is collected in Proposition~\ref{criterion_2}.
 A remarkable feature of hyperpotentials is that they always come in infinite families.
-A recursive argument based on the \mbox{$\bar{\partial}$\pt-\hp Poincar\'e} lemma shows that any given hyperpotential generates automatically, but not uniquely, a \textit{chain of hyper\-potentials}\,---\,that is, an infinite sequence of hyperpotentials with respect to the same hyperk\"ahler complex structure, related by certain first-order recursion relations.
-The prototypical, although not the most general, example of a chain of hyperpotentials is given by the Laurent coefficients of the $\zeta$-expansion of a holomorphic function on the twistor space.
+A recursive argument based on the \mbox{$\bar{\partial}$\pt-\hp Poincar\'e} lemma shows that any given hyperpotential generates automatically, although not uniquely, a \textit{chain of hyper\-potentials}\,---\,that is, an infinite sequence of hyperpotentials with respect to the \textit{same} hyperk\"ahler complex structure, related by certain first-order recursion relations (\mbox{\S\,\ref{ssec:rec_chains}}).
+As a consequence, one has an analogue of the local $\partial\bar{\partial}$\pt-\hp lemma for closed hyper \mbox{$(1,1)$} forms locally associating to any such form and to any hyperk\"ahler complex structure a corresponding chain of hyperpotentials (Lemma~\ref{exp_ddbar_lem}).
+Given a closed hyper \mbox{$(1,1)$} form, and fixing a complex structure which we label conventionally by \mbox{$\zeta = 0$}, then the chain of hyperpotentials with respect to this complex structure can be used to construct hyperpotentials with respect to other complex structures labeled by some small enough $\zeta$ in the form of an infinite series with one part holomorphic and another one anti-holomorphic in~$\zeta$; conversely, any hyperpotential for the closed hyper \mbox{$(1,1)$} form with respect to a complex structure sufficiently close to the one labeled by \mbox{$\zeta = 0$} admits a decomposition of this type (Proposition~ \ref{lulu}).
+Chains of hyperpotentials are also intimately related to holomorphic functions on the twistor space.
+The Laurent coefficients of the $\zeta$-\pt expansion of a twistor space holomorphic function always form a chain of hyperpotentials with respect to the complex structure labeled by \mbox{$\zeta = 0$}; conversely, given a chain of hyperpotentials with respect to the complex structure labeled by \mbox{$\zeta = 0$}, a $\zeta$-\pt series with these coefficients defines a holomorphic function on the twistor space domain on which it converges, if such a domain exists (Proposition~\ref{hol-hyper(1,1)}).